 Environmental Responsibility

-When carried out correctly, tree surgery protects trees and people
+→ When carried out correctly, tree surgery protects both trees and people.

-Responsible tree care supports the long-term health of trees
+→ Responsible tree care supports the long-term health and longevity of trees.

-Managed trees are safer, healthier, and more resilient
+→ Well-managed trees are safer, healthier and more resilient to future challenges.

 Why Tree Surgery is Sometimes Needed